All contents Copyright 2022-2023 William F. Pewen

-This page provides some updates and observations as I work to assist the Ukraine government in the ongoing health crisis arising from the Russian invasion – specifically focusing on helping to prevent and mitigate infectious disease outbreaks.
-I regret I haven’t been posting as planned, as work here is the priority.
-Scroll down for more new content (I am trying to catch up a bit, and will fill in the late July to August period more later).
+This page provides some updates and observations as I work to assist in the ongoing health crisis in Ukraine arising from the Russian invasion – specifically focusing on helping to prevent and mitigate infectious disease outbreaks.

-The toll of disease can equal or even exceed combat casualties.
+In war, the toll of disease often equals or even exceed combat casualties.
 Russia’s destruction of cities and infrastructure, targeting of health facilities, and displacement of approximately one in four Ukrainians from their homes all contribute to epidemic disease risk.
 Such a tragedy could become even more widespread, rippling across Europe and the Atlantic.

 Posts – Most recent first